Optimize your Android with

 free Avast Cleanup

 There comes a time for every PC or Mac where you need to start all over again and wipe your hard drive clean.
 Common reasons to do so include selling your computer or a desire to reinstall Windows from scratch.
-In this article, we’ll show you how to format a hard drive, step by step.
+In this article, we’ll show you the step-by-step process for how to format a hard drive (also called the C drive in Windows).

 This article contains: